elsharkawy-mostafa/elsharkawy-mostafa.github.io/_pages/research.md

 My research focuses on the comparative politcs of the Middle East.
 Using mixed-methods, I explore the behaviour of violent non-state actors, religious institutions and the relationship between violent and non-violent mobilization.

-My current works in progress include:
+My current working papers include:

 ## "Rage Against the Regime: Terrorism and the Arab Spring"